If you’re Googling “what to wear to a court hearing?” it’s likely that you have…

 - Married Filing Separately: A married couple can choose to file two separate tax returns.
 This may benefit them if it results in less tax owed than if they file a joint tax return.
 Taxpayers may want to prepare their taxes both ways before they choose.
 They can also use this status if each wants to be responsible only for their own tax.

 - Head of Household: In most cases, this status applies to a taxpayer who is not married, but there are some special rules.
 For example, the taxpayer must have paid more than half the cost of keeping up a home for themselves and a qualifying person.
 Don’t choose this status by mistake.
 Be sure to check all the rules.

+If you are still married on Dec.
+31, you and your spouse will need to figure out how you will file taxes.
 Keep in mind, whether you are filing married jointly or married separately, you may share in any responsibility for any taxes due during the marriage, along with related penalties and interest, and you may be required to share any tax return.

 Who claims the children as dependents?